-Capricor leases office space in Beverly Hills, California from The Bubble Real Estate Company, LLC ("Bubble Real Estate") pursuant to a lease which began in 2013.
+Capricor leases office space in Beverly Hills, California from The Bubble Real Estate Company, LLC ("Bubble Real Estate") pursuant to a lease beginning in 2013.
 Capricor subsequently entered into several amendments modifying certain terms of the lease.
 Effective January 1, 2021, we entered into a month-to-month lease amendment with Bubble Real Estate, which is terminable by either party upon 90 days' written notice to the other party.
-Commencing in July 2022, the monthly lease payment was \$7,869 per month.
-Effective July 1, 2023, the monthly lease payment was reduced to \$7,619 per month.
+Effective July 1, 2023, the monthly lease payment was \$7,619 per month.

-Commencing March 13, 2024, we entered into a License and Services Agreement with Azzur Cleanrooms-on-Demand - San Diego, LLC (the "Azzur License Agreement") pursuant to which we were granted an exclusive license to use certain space and the non-exclusive right to use certain equipment and property for our early phase clinical and/or pre-clinical manufacturing purposes.
+Commencing March 13, 2024, we entered into a License and Services Agreement with Azzur Cleanrooms-on-Demand - San Diego, LLC (the "Azzur License Agreement") pursuant to which we were granted an exclusive license to use certain space and the non-exclusive right to use certain equipment and property for our early phase clinical manufacturing purposes.
 Our license fee was approximately \$110,615 per month.
 The initial license agreement term expired on September 26, 2024, which the Company extended through November 8, 2024.
-At this time, we are evaluating the opportunity to potentially enter into a short-term lease for the premises.